Matt-Oliphant/UI-UX-Design-And-Development/README.md

 Answer or Do the following:
 1) Develop a layout of different screens for your digital wireframe that addresses the goals of the project
-2) Create navigational elements and value-added features in your wirefame.
+2) Create navigational elements and value-added features in your wireframe.
 3) Apply design best practices to your digital wireframe.
 4) Explain the rationale behind your design decisions.
 5) Discuss how your wireframe could be adapted to a digital watch.